All the New Movies You Can Stream Early While Theaters Are Closed

 "While we're looking forward to audiences enjoying our films on the big screen again soon, given the current circumstances, we are pleased to release this fun, adventurous film to digital platforms early for audiences to enjoy from the comfort of their homes," said director Dan Scanlon and producer Kori Rae.

-Availability: Onward will be available to buy digitally and on Movies Anywhere starting at 5:00 p.m PST on March 20 and will stream on Disney+ on April 3 in the U.S.
+Availability: Onward is available to buy digitally and on Movies Anywhere and will stream on Disney+ on April 3 in the U.S.

 Sonic the Hedgehog